MichalWilkosz01/Communicator/README.md

 ## Project Description

 Communicator is a real-time web application built using ASP.NET that enables real-time communication between users.
-The project utilizes the SignalR library, allowing for instant message and notification exchange between users without the need for page refresh.
+The project utilizes the SignalR library, allowing for real-time private messages.

 ## Features

-- **Message Exchange**: Users can send and receive real-time text messages.
+- **Private Message Exchange**: Users can send and receive real-time private text messages.
-- **Notifications**: The application notifies users of new messages and other activities using push notifications.
-- **User List**: Users can see a list of available users and start conversations with selected individuals.
+- **User List**: Users can search another users and start conversations with selected individuals.
-- **Private Conversations**: Users can have private conversations with one another.
+- **Friends List**: Users can add other users to their friends list.
 - **Message History**: Users have access to the history of their conversations.

 ## Technologies